Data Table

 <summary>Unique Features of the Avonni Data Table Component.</summary>

-🔹 [**Inline Editing**](broken://pages/1rtcYLzIJgtQvpyXo9u8): Modify data directly within the table without navigating away.
+🔹 [**Inline Editing**](#make-your-data-table-editable): Modify data directly within the table.

-🔹 [**Display Lookup Fields**](/flow/tutorials/components/data-table/displaying-record-name-field-as-a-link.md): These are rendered as clickable links directing to the corresponding records.
+🔹 [**Display Lookup Fields**](/flow/tutorials/components/data-table/displaying-record-name-field-as-a-link.md): Rendered as clickable links to record pages.

-🔹 [**Advanced Data Formatting**](#formatting-with-data-type): Customize data presentation with formats like QR Code, Progress Bar, and Badge.
+🔹 [**Advanced Data Formatting**](#enhance-data-presentation): QR Code, Progress Bar, Badge, and more.

-🔹 [**Row Actions**](/flow/tutorials/components/data-table/creating-row-actions.md): Execute predefined functions directly from each data row.
+🔹 [**Row Actions**](/flow/tutorials/components/data-table/creating-row-actions.md): Predefined functions from each row.

-🔹 [**Copy Records Interaction**](/flow/component-builder/interactions-panel/copy-records.md): Duplicate records effortlessly, straight from the table.
+🔹 [**Copy Records Interaction**](/flow/component-builder/interactions-panel/copy-records.md): Duplicate records from the table.

 </details>